The chase that took us to the Lion

 We stop and had a chat with one and the rumor was that the Painted wolves where closeby.
 We heard warning calls from a Baboon and located it to see which direction it was looking.
 I could see that this male Baboon was seriously injured when it climbed down the tree.
 It might be another Baboon that had caused the injury or a predator.
 Strangely this was the only Baboon we saw.
 Where were the rest of the Baboon troop?

 We gave up the chase and drove towards the airstrip where we meet a vehicle that give us a tip about a Tau.
 I guessed this must mean Lion, probably a male.
 And surely I was correct.

 We stayed with this magnificent Lion for two sessions.
 The first stop was a short one as we went back after a quick snack.
 The second time we stayed much longer together with this magnificent animal.

-Just looking at the pictures bring me back to the day and the Dog chase that ended with this Lion.
+Just looking at the pictures bring me back to the day and the Painted wolf chase that ended with this magnificent Lion.

 You can see more photos from my stay in Moremi by following the link below.